kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R34/V-Spec N1/V-Spec N1.md

 V-Spec N1 only available in QM1 - White.

-As there are a 13 Series 1 cars with no production data available, the true number may be slightly higher.
+As there are 13 Series 1 cars with no production data available, the true number may be slightly higher.

 ## V-Spec N1 Specific Equipment: